MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 When backing up passwords to Azure AD, managed local account passwords are stored on the Azure AD device object.
 Windows LAPS authenticates to Azure AD using the Azure AD device identity of the managed device.
 Data stored in Azure AD is highly secure, but for extra protection the password is further encrypted prior to being persisted.
 This extra encryption layer is removed before the password is returned to authorized clients.

-By default retrieval of the clear-text password is limited to members of the Global Admins, Device Admins, and Intune Admins roles.
+By default retrieval of the clear-text password is limited to members of the Global Administrator, Cloud Device Administrator, and Intune Administrator roles.

 ## Active Directory concepts